perforce/helix-authentication-service/README.md

 The IdP settings come from the auth service: the entity identifier is hard-coded to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host and port on which the service is running.
-The public key is found in the `certs` directory of the auth service.
+The public key is likely in the `certs` directory of the auth service.

 ## Certificates